 Proposal criticized by Nebraska's craft brewers defeated

-The proposal would have clarified that beer produced by microbreweries must first go to a distributor's warehouse before it gets shipped to liquor stores, groceries and other outlets.
+Nebraska lawmakers on Wednesday defeated a measure backed by beer distributors but opposed by the state's craft breweries amid concerns that it would hurt a flourishing statewide industry.
+The proposal would have clarified that beer produced by microbreweries must go to a distributor's warehouse before it gets shipped to liquor stores, groceries and other outlets.

 Add your comments below